-Bush Administration Transition Interviews
+Bush Adminstration Transition Interviews

 These interviews discuss the organization of White House staff during the George H. W. Bush administration.
 They also discuss the transition from the Ronald Reagan administration to the Bush administration and the transition from the Bush administration to the William J. Clinton administration.

 Deputy Assistant to the Vice President 1988-89; Deputy Counsel to President Ronald Reagan, 1989; Deputy Assistant to the President and Director of Cabinet Affairs, 1989-91; General Counsel, Department of Transportation and Assistant to the President and Staff Secretary, 1991-93, Bush Administration.

 Jan Naylor Cope (1956 - )